sensepost/mana/Readme.md

 --------

 It contains:
-* install.sh - a simple installer for Kali 1.0.8
+* kali/ubuntu-install.sh - simple installers for Kali 1.0.8 and Ubuntu 14.04 (trusty)
 * slides - an explanation of what we're doing here
 * run-mana - the controller scripts
 * hostapd-manna - modified hostapd that implements our new karma attacks